Viasil Reviews: The natural performance enhancer for you?

 Rating: 6 / 10

-Companies like Viasil tend to have relatively similar privacy practices and policies.
+Companies like Viasil tend to have relatively similar privacy policies and practices.
 Most utilize cookies and web beacons to track the way you use their websites, what led you to the site, and where you go when you leave.
-This isn’t anything earth-shattering, but it’s interesting that Viasil is one of the few sites that does not offer any way to opt out of this process.
+This isn’t anything earth-shattering, but it’s interesting that Viasil is one of the few sites that doesn’t offer any way to opt out of the process.

-Some companies have phone numbers you can call or email addresses you can use to opt out of information gathering and sale.
+Some companies provide phone numbers or email addresses you can contact to opt out of the gathering and sale of your information.
 Others make it even easier by letting you click a button or two and be done with it.
 But all Viasil has is some advice on deleting cookies from your browser after you leave the site.
-This is pretty underwhelming as privacy policies go.
+That’s pretty underwhelming as privacy policies go.

-To protect your real-world privacy, Viasil abides by the same measures all serious male enhancement pill manufacturers use.
-The package you receive in the mail has no identifying marks or logos anywhere on it, and the return address on the shipping label also won’t give away what’s inside.
-We always appreciate this level of discretion, but it is par for the course.
+To protect your real-world privacy (i.e., to disguise the contents of your order when it reaches your doorstep), Viasil takes the same measures all serious male enhancement pill manufacturers do.
+The package you receive in the mail has no identifying marks or logos, and the return address on the shipping label doesn’t give away what’s inside.
+Though we always appreciate this level of discretion, it’s also par for the course.

 What is Viasil?

-Viasil is a men’s sexual wellness supplement produced by Health Nutrition Ltd. in the U.K. It contains a small list of botanical ingredients in addition to a minuscule dose of zinc and is taken in tablet form.
-In theory, Viasil tablets help men deal with issues in the bedroom by promoting better blood flow through increased nitric oxide production.
+Viasil is a men’s sexual wellness supplement produced by Health Nutrition Ltd. in the U.K. It’s made with a small list of botanical ingredients in addition to a minuscule dose of zinc and is taken in capsule form.
+In theory, the capsules help men deal with issues in the bedroom by promoting better blood flow through increased nitric oxide production.
+(Viasil also produces an Instant Erection Gel, a form of topical L-arginine the company claims can instigate vasodilation locally in the penis, but we haven’t found much evidence to back its efficacy.
+We’ll get into that more deeply in a later section.)

-To get a better sense of how Viasil may or may not work for you, let’s take a closer look at its ingredients, their dosages, and how those ingredients perform in clinical studies.
+To get a better sense of how Viasil may or may not work for you, let’s take a closer look at its ingredients, their dosages, and how the ingredients have performed in clinical studies.

 Actiful (700mg)

-Actiful, the main component of Viasil’s capsules, is the brand name of a supplement created in 2019 by the Dutch company BioActor.
-It combines citrus sinensis (extracted from oranges) and punica granatum complex (extracted from pomegranates).
-Actiful was originally created to supplement energy, mental well-being, and improved blood flow in people 55 and older.
-The only existing clinical study — funded by the company that created Actiful — found a significant increase in endurance and strength.
+Actiful, the main component of Viasil’s capsules, is the brand name of a supplement created in 2019 by the Dutch company BioActor, originally to improve energy, mental well-being, and blood flow in people aged 55 and older.
+It combines Citrus sinensis (extracted from oranges) and Punica granatum complex (extracted from pomegranates).
+The only existing clinical study on Actiful — partially funded by BioActor — found a significant increase in endurance and strength.
 Of course, given the source of funding, these results should be taken with a grain of salt.

 Zinc (1.5mg)

-Even though it’s a well-known supplement that’s been used for ED and low libido for decades, very little dedicated, high-quality clinical research exists about horny goat weed.
-There is some evidence that it can mimic the effects of testosterone without being hampered by sex hormone binding globulin the way actual testosterone is.
-One clinical study in rats found that icariin — the primary beneficial derivative of horny goat weed — worked in a similar fashion as prescription PDE-5 inhibitors like Viagra or Cialis, but with significantly reduced intensity.
+Even though it’s a well-known supplement that’s been used for ED and low libido for decades, very little dedicated, high-quality clinical research on horny goat weed is available.
+There’s some evidence that it can mimic the effects of testosterone without being hampered by sex hormone-binding globulin the way actual testosterone is.
+One clinical study in rats found that icariin — the primary beneficial derivative of horny goat weed — worked in a similar fashion as prescription PDE-5 inhibitors like Viagra and Cialis, but with significantly reduced efficacy.
+Horny goat weed may also naturally lower blood pressure and can amplify some prescription drug effects.
 For this reason, men should avoid horny goat weed if they’re taking blood pressure medications.
-Horny goat weed may naturally lower blood pressure and can amplify some prescription drug effects.

-Tribulus terrestris is a plant that’s been used as a folk remedy for low libido.
+Tribulus terrestris is a plant that has been used as a folk remedy for low libido.
 One clinical study saw an increase in self-reported erectile performance in a small group of men.
-The study gave 86 men 750 mg per day over 12 weeks — a much higher dose than the 25mg extract in Viasil.
-And a conflicting study found no difference between a placebo group and a tribulus terrestris group over 30 days, which may not have been enough time for effects to set in.
+In it, 86 men took 750mg of Tribulus terrestris per day over 12 weeks — a much higher dose than the 25mg extract in Viasil.
+And a conflicting study found no difference between a placebo group and a Tribulus terrestris group over 30 days — although the time span may not have been long enough for effects to set in.

 Panax ginseng (a.k.a.
-Korean or red ginseng) is a popular herbal supplement for its anecdotally reported benefits in mental acuity and sexual performance.
-One comprehensive review showed improvements in seven studies among nearly 400 men according to several metrics versus a placebo.
-Doses ranged from 600-1,000 mg three times per day.
-The relatively small dosage included in Viasil leaves some questions about whether or not it’s enough to be effective, though its combination with other ingredients might make a positive enough difference.
+Korean or red ginseng) is a popular herbal supplement for its anecdotally reported benefits on mental acuity and sexual performance.
+One comprehensive review of seven studies showed improvements in several metrics among nearly 400 men who took 600-1,000mg of Panax ginseng three times per day versus a placebo.
+The relatively small dose that Viasil provides leaves some questions as to whether or not it’s enough to be effective, though its combination with other ingredients might make a positive enough difference.
 And while red ginseng is safe for most people, it has a long list of potential interactions with prescription drugs.

 Ginkgo biloba is commonly thought of as a memory-enhancing supplement, thanks in large part to a flurry of research into its brain-boosting potential a few decades back.
-One clinical study from that era also found that both men and women reported more satisfaction at every stage of sexual experiences (arousal, orgasm, afterglow) when taking around 200mg per day.
-In this study, women found more success than men (91% vs. 76%, respectively).
+One clinical study from that era also found that both men and women reported more satisfaction at every stage of sexual experiences (arousal, orgasm, afterglow) when taking around 200mg of Ginkgo biloba per day.
+In this study, women found more success than men (91% versus 76%, respectively).

-There are no clear guidelines on how much ginkgo biloba you should take.
-But keep in mind that the dosage in Viasil is minimal compared to other ginkgo supplements out there.
-A pure ginkgo supplement is anywhere from 100-500 mg per capsule.
-And most studies use doses of around 200-300 mg/per day.
+There are no clear guidelines on how much Ginkgo biloba you should take, but keep in mind that the dosage in Viasil is minimal compared to other ginkgo supplements.
+A pure ginkgo supplement provides a dose of 100-500mg per capsule.
+And most studies use doses of around 200-300mg per day, low enough to mitigate the risk of increased bleeding or of interactions with anticonvulsants that are associated with much higher ginkgo doses.

 Based on the ingredients in Viasil, we believe older men stand the best chance of experiencing positive effects.
-Actiful was designed with people over 60 in mind and is the bulk of the active ingredient contained in the tablets.
+Actiful was designed with people over 60 in mind and makes up the bulk of the active ingredients contained in the capsules.

-If you’re experiencing a lower libido due to SSRIs, Viasil might be worth a look, as well, given a small but promising amount of research into several of its ingredients’ ability to address the adverse effects of antidepressants.
+If you’re experiencing a lower libido due to SSRIs, Viasil might be worth a try, given a small but promising amount of research into the potential of several of its ingredients to address the adverse effects of antidepressants.

-And remember that most of the studies cited utilized participants with sexual dysfunction.
-So if you’re someone with a healthy sexual function looking for a little boost, Viasil might not be much help for you.
+Remember that most of the studies cited utilized participants with sexual dysfunction.
+So, if you’re someone with a healthy sexual function but are looking for a little boost, Viasil might not be much help to you.

 Viasil Instant Erection Gel